huhanwj/huhanwj.github.io/index.md

 ## Research Projects:

-My research interest lies in Wireless sensing, AI-driven wireless communications system and View to communicate(V2C).
+My research interest lies in Wireless sensing and View to communicate(V2C).

 Currently, I have joined the [Wireless Internet-of-Things Systems Research Group @ Chinese University of Hong Kong (CUHK)](http://iiotc.ie.cuhk.edu.hk/) am working with Prof. He Chen on a project of developing a comprehensive wireless sensing system via Wi-Fi for monitoring human vital signs with high accuracy in complicated scenes.